scottsmith93/scottsmith.github.io/_posts/2020-07-09-environmental-factors.md

 layout:       post
 date:         2020-07-09 20:19:51
 title:        Environmental Factors
-summary:      Small brain fart about being wary of what can deem a design no longer good enough
+summary:      Be aware of what can render a design no longer good enough
 author:       Scott Smith
 image:        scottsmith93.github.io/favicon.jpg
 categories:   blog